 Identify And Measure

-Fist, we must decide who or what is making the noise and how much of it we have to soundproof for.
+First, we must decide who or what is making the noise and how much of it we have to soundproof for.
+We must quantify and qualify each frequency along with its amplitude or strength.
 Is it our neighbor to the east that is playing his stereo at certain times of the day.
-Is it the family below with the home theater system that has more sub woofers than acoustic sense.
+Is it the family below with the home theater system that has more subwoofers than acoustic sense.
 Is it your electric guitar playing or better yet, how about drums?
 We need to identify what source and level we are dealing with no matter if it comes from inside our apartment or outside.